imbrandonj/humaita-mock/README.md

   Example: Helio PNG reduced from **250KB → 30KB**.
   _Why: Reduces bandwidth usage and improves page speed across devices._

+- **Responsive Image Loading**
+  Implemented `<picture>` elements and media queries to load appropriately sized images for mobile and desktop.
+  _Why: Delivers smaller images to mobile devices, improving load time and performance without sacrificing desktop quality._

 ---

 ## SEO & Semantic Improvements

 - **Title Tag**
-  Added `<title>` tag with value `"Gracie Humaita Kansas City"`.
+  Added `<title>` tag with value "Gracie Humaita Kansas City".
   _Why: Clear, concise titles improve search ranking and avoid keyword penalties.
 Without it, browsers may fall back to using the `<h1>` as the tab label._

 - **Meta Description**
-  Added: `"Gracie Humaita Kansas City offers competitive Brazilian Jiu Jitsu, self defense, and training for adults and kids."`
+  Added: "Gracie Humaita Kansas City offers competitive Brazilian Jiu Jitsu, self defense, and training for adults and kids."
   _Why: Helps Google understand what the site is about and display a clean search snippet._

 - **Keyword Strategy Suggestions**